 Jim Short, Ojai

-I am happy to offer my services in the role of treasurer for CMC-S. I have been actively involved with CMC and my local affiliate, the Ventura County Math Council, for well over 20 years.
+I am happy to offer my services to continue in the role of treasurer for CMC-S. I have been actively involved with CMC and my local affiliate, the Ventura County Math Council, for well over 20 years.
 In those years I have been a regular participant in, and presenter at, conferences.
-For several years I assisted in the work of organizing college student volunteers at the Palm Springs conference.
-I have benefited immensely over the years by the hard work done by others in keeping CMC strong, through the conferences and other services provided by CMC for its members.
-I would like to give back a little by serving in the capacity of treasurer for CMC-S.
+For several years I assisted in the work of organizing college student volunteers at the Palm Springs conference, and for the past two years I have served as treasurer.
+I continue to benefit from the hard work done by the many CMC volunteers who keep the conferences and other services provided by CMC for its members going.
+I am glad to be able to contribute to this effort in the capacity of treasurer for CMC-S.

 I have a clear understanding of the importance of keeping clear and transparent records in the non-profit sector.
 I take the role seriously and give it the attention it deserves.
 It would be an honor to continue serving as treasurer for CMC-S.